We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Disney is always making changes to the foods found throughout the park, so this list may not be inclusive.
 If you have a favorite gluten free snack at Magic Kingdom I would love to hear about it.
 And eat it…

 Tips for Eating Gluten Free at Magic Kingdom

 Most of these tips apply to gluten free dining at any of the Disney parks, not just Magic Kingdom.
-For much more in depth information about eating at Disney World with ANY sort of food allergy, make sure you read my guide to eating at Disney with food allergies.
+For much more in depth information about eating at Disney World gluten free, make sure you read my guide to eating gluten free at Disney.

 - Don’t be scared of eating at a buffet.
 If you are concerned about cross-contamination, the chef will be happy to prepare your food in the kitchen and serve it directly to you

 - Your options are not necessarily limited to what is written on the menu.
 Chefs and Cast Members are more than willing to make substitutions and make a customized meal for you